Tuskegee Airmen: Legacy and honors

 Four Tuskegee airmen went on to become generals.
 For keeping his cool in the face of Qaddafi's troops, James was appointed a brigadier general by President Nixon.
 He was not the only Tuskegee graduate to make flag rank.
 James followed in the footsteps of Benjamin O. Davis Jr., the original commander of the 332nd Fighter Group and the first black general in the U.S. Air Force.
 Another Tuskegee aviator, Lucius Theus, retired a major general after dedicating most of his 36-year career in the Air Force to improving the military's bureaucracy, helping to implement a direct deposit system for service members.
 In 2019, at 100 years of age, Colonel Charles McGee was promoted to honorary Brigadier General.

 Coleman Young served in the 477th Medium-Bomber Group of the as a second lieutenant, bombardier, and navigator.
 As a lieutenant in the 477th, Young played a role in the Freeman Field Mutiny in 1945.
 Young later was elected mayor of Detroit, MI and served from 1974 to 1994.
 Young was the first African-American mayor of Detroit.

 In 2006, California Congressman Adam Schiff and Missouri Congressman William Lacy Clay Jr., led the initiative to create a commemorative postage stamp to honor the Tuskegee Airmen.

 The 99th Flying Training Squadron flies T-1A Jayhawks and, in honor of the Tuskegee Airmen, painted the tops of the tails of their aircraft red.
 On 1 August 2008, Camp Creek Parkway, a portion of State Route 6 in south Fulton County and in the City of East Point near Atlanta, Georgia, was officially renamed in honor of the Tuskegee Airmen.
 The road is a highway that serves as the main artery into Hartsfield-Jackson International Airport.

 The Heinz History Center in Pittsburgh presented an award to several Western Pennsylvania Tuskegee veterans, as well as suburban Sewickley, Pennsylvania dedicated a memorial to the seven from that municipality.
 An exhibit was established at Pittsburgh International Airport in Concourse A.

 On 9 December 2008, the Tuskegee Airmen were invited to attend the inauguration of Barack Obama, the first African-American elected as president.
 Retired Lt.
 William Broadwater, 82, of Upper Marlboro, Maryland, a Tuskegee Airman, summed up the feeling.
 "The culmination of our efforts and others was this great prize we were given on 4 Nov..
 Now we feel like we've completed our mission."
-More than 180 airmen attended 20 January 2009 inauguration.
+More than 180 airmen attended the inauguration on 20 January 2009.

 In July 2009, 15-year-old Kimberly Anyadike became the youngest female African-American pilot to complete a transcontinental flight across the United States.
 She cited the Tuskegee Airmen as one of her biggest inspirations, and was accompanied on her trip by 87-year-old former Tuskegee Airman Levi Thornhill.